Sv443/geniURL/README.md

 ```

 <sub>
-Note that this instance is rate limited to 5 requests within 10 seconds.<br>
+Note that this instance is rate limited to 10 requests within 30 seconds per unique client.
-If you want to host your own and increase the values, look at the top of `src/server.ts`
 </sub>

 <br><br>